Installation and Upgrade Known Issues

 When a PE installation fails because a system is not provisioned with adequate RAM, the web-based installer stops responding when verifying that PE is functioning on the server, but the installation appears to have succeeded, as the Start using Puppet Enterprise button is available.
 Note that in such cases, the command line shows an “out of memory: Kill process” error.

 We recommend provisioning the system with adequate RAM and re-running the installation.
-Refer to the hardware recommendations.
+Refer to the hardware requirements.

-If you’re upgrading, ensure that any Hiera YAML files do not include hard tabs for indentation.
+If you’re upgrading to the PE 2015.2.x series, ensure that any Hiera YAML files do not include hard tabs for indentation.
 Hard tabs in these files will cause errors after upgrading.

 If your Puppet master uses a proxy server to access the internet, you may not be able to download the